Lintu3/Raspberry_Project/README.md

 DHT sensor library,
 ArduinoJson

+Step by step instructions are coming later.
+Those include installation of Mosquitto, MariaDB etc. and config file setup, also static IP-address for wireless network for Raspberry.
+I will add all of the Linux commands that are needed.

 Story about the project evolving:

 I had a Raspberry PI 3B+ that was working as a radio and I thought that it would be cool to start making some code or system settings.
 I knew of the endless possibilities that could be done with it and I wasn't sure what to do.